jackrobertscott/authpack-client-190806/README.md

-# Authenticator
+# 🏇 Authenticator

-> 🏇 Fastest way to add auth to your app in TypeScript & GraphQL
+> The fastest way to add auth to your app

 ## Table of Contents